SystemsApproach/tcpcc/algorithm.rst

    Packets in transit during slow start.

 Why any exponential mechanism would be called “slow” is puzzling at first, but it can be explained if put in the proper historical context.
-We need to compare slow start not against the linear mechanism of the previous subsection, but against the original behavior of TCP.
+We need to compare slow start not against the linear mechanism of the previous section, but against the original behavior of TCP.
 Consider what happens when a connection is established and the source first starts to send packets—that is, when it currently has no packets in transit.
 If the source sends as many packets as the advertised window allows—which is exactly what TCP did before slow start was developed—then even if there is a fairly large amount of bandwidth available in the  network, the routers may not be able to consume this burst of packets.
 It all depends on how much buffer space is available at the routers.
 Slow start was therefore designed to space packets out so that this burst does not occur.
 In other words, even though its exponential growth is faster than linear growth, slow start is much “slower” than sending an entire advertised window’s worth of data all at once.

 There are actually two different situations in which slow start runs.
 The first is at the very beginning of a connection, at which time the